 Kundalini Yoga is a blend of Bhakti Yoga (the yogic practice of devotion and chanting), Raja Yoga (the practice of mediation/mental and physical control) and Shakti Yoga, (for the expression of power and energy).
 The goal is to build physical vitality and increase consciousness.
 Regular practice of Kundalini Yoga provides you with life skills to build a strong self awareness and enables you to work through limiting beliefs so that you can live a heart led, happy and healthy life.

-These classes are by donation.
 Learn the science of stilling the fluctuations of the mind.
 No previous experience is required.
 6 week Meditation Course offered on Thursday mornings and class by donation on Saturday mornings.